Food, food culture, food as culture and the cultures that grow our food

 back in the Old Country

 Tal taught me how to make this most delicious tomato marmalade.
 Actually, when Tal makes it, it's tomato jam.
 When I make it, it's tomato marmalade.
 He uses bay laurel, I was about to and then decided on rosemary.
-Tal's jam is wetter, better to serve with a chopped liver paté that will blow you...
+Tal's jam is wetter, better to serve with a chopped liver paté that will blow your...
 Read more

 Posted on June 19, 2007 20:56